 If you are the landlord of an office building, chances are you have run into a few problems along the way.
 From marketing your building to negotiating with tenants, being a landlord can be a time-consuming and frustrating process to take on.

-Luckily, landlord brokers (also known as “project leasing brokers” or “agency leasing brokers” ) are there to assist landlords with these issues.
-Our experienced asset services team have outlined a few of the most common problems landlords face, and how the right landlord broker can help solve them.
+Luckily, landlord brokers (also known as “project leasing brokers” or “agency leasing brokers”) at leasing firms are there to assist landlords with these issues.
+Our experienced asset services team has outlined a few of the most common problems landlords face, and how the right landlord broker can help solve them.

 - Lack of leasing activity